How to Make the Most Out of College Networking Events

 Remember that campus career panels with alumni and visiting alumni speakers represent opportunities for networking before and after the formal presentations.
 Helping to sponsor such programs on behalf of student clubs can give you the opportunity to get to know alumni better.

-College reunions are a great way for alumni in career transition to reconnect with former classmates.
+College reunions are a great way for alumni in a career transition to reconnect with former classmates.
 Students can volunteer to help out at such events and gain access to helpful alumni.
 Implementing some of these strategies can help you to tap into the goodwill of alumni at your school and have a dramatic impact on the progress of your job search.